');

 About Claremont, NH

-Claremont is a mid-sized city in New Hampshire with a population of 13,054 residents.
-The median household income is $54,520 per year, which is near the national average.
-The median age in Claremont is 42.8 years.
+Claremont is a mid-sized city located in New Hampshire with a population of 13,054 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,520 per year, which is 27% below the national median of $75,149.
+The median age of 42.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Claremont Ranks in New Hampshire